-24. Notice for adjourned meeting
+27. Notice for adjourning meeting

 The Chief Executive Officer may provide written notice of an adjourned meeting but where that is not practicable because time does not permit that to occur, then provided a reasonable attempt is made to contact each Councillor, notice by telephone, email, in person or by some other means will be sufficient.